-Parrots are vocal animals.
 Screams and screeches can mean several things, depending on the context of the vocalization.
-Sometimes, parrots scream for negative reasons that require immediate attention.
-Screaming can also have a positive explanation, leaving owners confused over the message that is being conveyed.
-Getting to the bottom of your parrot’s screaming involves analyzing its reasons for making the noise.
+Sometimes, parrots scream due to fearful and worrying reasons that require immediate attention.
+Screaming can also have a positive and happy explanation, leaving owners confused over the message being conveyed.

-This is partly because parrots learn that screaming is the best way to get your attention early in life.
-The screaming may be resolved by identifying and removing the stressors.
-Parrots are intelligent, social creatures that need lots of stimulation from their owners.
+Parrots are intelligent, social creatures that need stimulation and environmental safety.
+Parrots quickly learn that screaming is the best way to get your attention early in life.
+The problem may be resolved by identifying and removing the cause or stressors or by changing your own level of responsiveness to loud parrot noises.

 Why Do Parrots Make So Much Noise?

-The thing is, parrots communicate through vocalizations.
-This may be through chirps, short screeches, or mild yells.
-This won’t be true screaming, but instead, a form of parrot-talk.
-Depending on the situation, a screech is a parrot’s way of saying:
+Parrots are vocal birds that communicate through vocalizations.
+This may be through chirps, screeches, or yells.
+This won’t be true screaming, but a form of parrot-talk.
+Depending on the situation, a scream is a parrot’s way of saying:

 - Where are you?